VictorSkinderviken/codedex/README.md

-# This is the list of courses i have done on Codedex:
+# This is the list of courses I’ve completed on Codédex:

 ## The Legend Of Python